 Maxim Motors built this sister pumper to Ladder 1, Engine 4.
 This truck was delivered to the town ofHingham on June 6, 1924.
 The cost was $3,200.
 The truck was acquired by the Bare Cove Fire Museum in 1978 and

 was restored in three months. *Photo Credit Doug Boudrow

 1939 Seagrave more history to follow.

-Hingham’s Dodge/Maxim 1937 Forest Wagon is currently under partial restoration at the Museum.
-Nicknamed the “Bunny Wagon” is in some dispute.
-Nickname could have originated from being small and could “hop” over rough ground to fight the numerous brush, woods, and grass field fires.
+Hingham’s Dodge/Maxim 1937 Forest Wagon is currently under partial restoration at the museum.
+The nickname, the “Bunny Wagon,” is a matter of some dispute.
+But some say it's because the truck was small and could “hop” over rough ground to fight the numerous brush, woods, and grass field fires.